-- 5. Every online written test should contain the following as a first question.
+- 5. Online written tests are only allowed in the context of Distance Education. - 6.
+Every online written test should contain the following as a first question.
 The answer cannot be wrong, but the absence of an answer invalidates the test. - a.
 In case the test has an answer form: